Larlar03/gemma-collins-soundboard/README.md

 # The GC Soundboard

 A JavaScript soundboard with Gemma Collins quotes.
+An audio of Gemma Collins plays when the assigned key on the keyboard is pressed.